kphillpotts/XamarinFormsLayoutChallenges/SocialNetwork/ReadMe.md

 And that's it.

 Now I did kind of cheat because I've got a precreated image for this sample, but that's because I just wanted to talk about layout.
-In a real app, I highly recommend you use the RoundedImagePlugin from James Montemagno, or use the FFImage Library and apply a rounded effect to the image.
+In a real app, I highly recommend you use the [ImageCirclePlugin](https://github.com/jamesmontemagno/ImageCirclePlugin) from James Montemagno, or use the [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading) Library and apply a [CircleTransformation](https://github.com/luberda-molinet/FFImageLoading/wiki/Transformations-Guide#circletransformation) to the image.

 ## A little bit of Style